Xingluo-wyj/FPCA/readme.md

+#Introduction
+We proposed a new method to solve Fair PCA problem based on Manifold Optimazation.

 # mw-samadi
 Code of Fair PCA algorithm, introduced in the paper "The Price of Fair PCA: One Extra Dimension" by Samadi S, Tantipongpipat U, Morgenstern J, Singh M, and Vempala S. 32nd Conference on Neural Information Processing Systems (NIPS 2018).
 Please cite this paper (https://papers.nips.cc/paper/8294-the-price-of-fair-pca-one-extra-dimension.pdf) if you plan to use the code.